pranav6670/pranav6670.github.io/_posts/2019-06-29-taaladetection.md

 ---

 # Objectives

 {: .notice--primary}
-1. <div style="text-align: justify">
+* <div style="text-align: justify">
    Separate the input audio signals into its respective harmonic and percussive components :- Separation of a given mix is performed using the algorithm known as Harmonic-Percussive Source Separation.
    Check out <a href="https://librosa.github.io/librosa/auto_examples/plot_hprss.html">HPSS</a>
    </div>

 {: .notice--primary}
-2. Collect/generate suitable audio files/loops for the problem which consists of Tabla.
+* Collect/generate suitable audio files/loops for the problem which consists of Tabla.

 {: .notice--primary}
-3. Preprocess the percussive component and extract the features :- Preprocessing includes down-sampling audio and cleaning the samples using noise-threshold detection.
+* Preprocess the percussive component and extract the features :- Preprocessing includes down-sampling audio and cleaning the samples using noise-threshold detection.

 {: .notice--primary}
-4. Collect/generate the data required for training/testing the model or algorithm for classification.
+* Collect/generate the data required for training/testing the model or algorithm for classification.

 {: .notice--primary}
-5. To get training accuracy > 80% and validation accuracy > 70%.
+* To get training accuracy > 80% and validation accuracy > 70%.

 {: .notice--primary}
-6. To make the system Real-Time.
+* To make the system Real-Time.

 ---

 # Methodology

-{: .notice--warning}
+{: .notice--success}
-1. Data was collected by recording the talas played from an iOS [app](https://apps.apple.com/us/app/itablapro-  lite/id919001492) from a mic.
++ Data was collected by recording the talas played from an iOS [app](https://apps.apple.com/us/app/itablapro-  lite/id919001492) from a mic.

-{: .notice--warning}
+{: .notice--success}
 * Raw Audio :-
 <img src="{{ site.url }}{{ site.baseurl }}/images/Tabla project/timedata.png" alt="Raw audio">

-{: .notice--warning}
+{: .notice--success}
 * Fourier Transform of the raw audio :-
 <img src="{{ site.url }}{{ site.baseurl }}/images/Tabla project/data_ft.png" alt="FT of the data">

-{: .notice--warning}
+{: .notice--success}
 * Filter bank energies :-
 <img src="{{ site.url }}{{ site.baseurl }}/images/Tabla project/filterbankenergies.png" alt="Filter bank energies">

-{: .notice--warning}
+{: .notice--success}
 * MFCCs of the data :-
 <img src="{{ site.url }}{{ site.baseurl }}/images/Tabla project/data_mfccs.png" alt="MFCCs">

-{: .notice--warning}
+{: .notice--success}
-2. Data was pre-processed(Down-Sampling & Noise Threshold Detection)
++ Data was pre-processed(Down-Sampling & Noise Threshold Detection)

-{: .notice--warning}
+{: .notice--success}
-3. Data was visualized.
++ Data was visualized.
 <img src="{{ site.url }}{{ site.baseurl }}/images/Tabla project/distribution.png" alt="Data distribution">

-{: .notice--warning}
+{: .notice--success}
-4. <div style="text-align: justify">
++ <div style="text-align: justify">
   A Convolutional Neural Network(CNN) and a Long Short Term Memory(LSTM) network was trained on the Mel Frequency Cepstral Coefficients(MFCCs) of 1/10<sup>th</sup> second of the data resulting in a large number of samples generated.</div>

-{: .notice--warning}
+{: .notice--success}
-5. An unknown sample was given as an input containing instruments other than tabla.
++ An unknown sample was given as an input containing instruments other than tabla.
 The harmonic component    was filtered by HPSS algorithm and the percussive component was used for classification.

 ---